 It's no secret that the built-in speakers in most TVs are trash.
 They don't project enough sound out to the front so you can hear well -- especially subtle details.
 Thankfully, you don't have to splurge for a five-speaker (or more) surround-sound setup to fix the problem.
 In most living rooms, a single soundbar and maybe a subwoofer will suffice.
-To help guide your shopping spree, we've compiled a list of everything you need to look for alongside a list of the top picks for a range of budgets.
+To help guide your shopping spree, we've compiled a list of everything you need to look for when searching for the best soundbar for you, along with a list of the top picks for a range of budgets.

 What to look for